What is accumulated depreciation? A guide for small businesses

 How to calculate accumulated depreciation

-Calculate accumulated depreciation to track your asset's current value for financial reporting and tax purposes.
+Calculating accumulated depreciation helps you track your asset's current value for financial reporting and tax purposes.
 The result shows how much total depreciation you've recorded since purchasing the asset.

 The straight-line method is the simplest approach and most popular with small businesses because it spreads the cost evenly over the asset's useful life.
-However, if that useful economic life is estimated to be longer than fifty years, accounting standards require annual impairment reviews to ensure the asset's carrying amount is not overstated.
+If that useful economic life is estimated to be longer than 50 years, FRS 102 Section 27 requires annual impairment reviews to make sure the asset's carrying amount isn't overstated.

 The straight-line depreciation method